-Last week, I shared the CRIT Prompting Framework on stage at the Business Systems and AI Summit.
+I recently shared the CRIT Prompting Framework while I was on stage as MC for The Business Systems and AI Summit.

 It landed strongly because it gives people a simple and reliable way to get better results from AI, fast.